crypticwisdom/Python_notes/Python Language/1-python-notes.md

     # Result: ['red']
 ```

+## Dictionary Data Structure

+A Python dictionary is a powerful data structure that allows you to store and retrieve data using key-value pairs.

-# Dictionary:
+### Dictionary:

 - Used to hold key-value pairs.
 - It is unordered.

-# Dictionary Data Structure

-A Python dictionary is a powerful data structure that allows you to store and retrieve data using key-value pairs.

 ## Creating a Dictionary